zinaemilian/CoinMarketCapUI-Automation/README.md

 Selenium
 Cucumber

-Important: This framework has only been tested on a Mac.
-If possible please use a to run the test framework
+Important: This framework has only been tested on a Mac. to run the test framework

-In order to execute the automation suite navigate to the Project directory within a Terminal window and run the command: 'mvn clean test'.

-The Endpoint do not return standard response.
+--first build project
+-- go to the feature file and  click 'run test'
+--or go run from Run Configuration selecting Feature:PageContent